The Beautiful Cumberland River in Tennessee!

 You will need to bring lunch, drinks, warm clothing, soft soled shoes (tennis or deck shoes), sun glasses, sun screen, hat, cooler for fish fillets and rain gear (if predicted).
 Fishing License is (mandatory).

 Deposits & Cancellation Policy

-A $100.00 deposit is required within 5 days of when you make your reservation for any StriperFun fishing trip.
+A $100.00 deposit is required when you make your reservation for any StriperFun fishing trip.
 The deposit is non-refundable, but we will reschedule with at least two (2) weeks advance notice.
 Re-scheduling requests or cancellation without at least two (2) weeks advance notice will cause your deposit to be forfeit.

 Re-scheduling is not allowed because of predicted foul weather, including predicted rain.
 We fish in the rain and your boat is covered.
 The Captain reserves the right to re-schedule if the weather turns bad on the day of the trip.
 Generally, this decision will be based upon high or dangerous muddy water, hazardous travel conditions (snow or ice) or frequent lightening the morning of the trip.
 If your trip is cancelled because of the aforementioned dangerous conditions, your deposit is good for another day.